apache/druid/docs/content/Tutorial:-The-Druid-Cluster.md

 mkdir config
 ```

-If you are interested in learning more about Druid configuration files, check out this [link](https://github.com/metamx/druid/wiki/Configuration).
+If you are interested in learning more about Druid configuration files, check out this [link](Configuration.html).
 Many aspects of Druid are customizable.
 For the purposes of this tutorial, we are going to use default values for most things.

 ### Start a Coordinator Node ###

 Coordinator nodes are in charge of load assignment and distribution.
 Coordinator nodes monitor the status of the cluster and command historical nodes to assign and drop segments.
+For more information about coordinator nodes, see [here](Coordinator.html).

 To create the coordinator config file: